MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 ## Introduction

+Bagisto is a powerful, open-source e-commerce ecosystem built on Laravel and Vue.js, aimed at supporting a range of digital commerce models from B2C and B2B to multi-vendor marketplaces.
+This introduction presents a holistic view of Bagisto's software architecture, focusing on its core design principles, quality considerations, and system structure.
+The platform is used by multiple stakeholders, including end users who interact with the storefront for product browsing and purchases, store administrators managing inventory and customer interactions, developers who extend and maintain the codebase, third-party integrators facilitating connections with payment and logistics services, and business owners leveraging Bagisto to scale their online ventures.

 Bagisto emphasizes several critical quality attributes such as scalability, modifiability, security, performance, and usability.
 The system supports high traffic and modular development, allowing new features to be integrated seamlessly.
 Its architecture ensures secure data handling through role-based access control and secure API design while maintaining a responsive and intuitive interface using Vue.js.
 Availability is supported through the potential for distributed and cloud-native deployments, making it suitable for mission-critical e-commerce environments.